Non Type Rated First Officers UPS US

 In addition to its airline operations, UPS is also a pioneer in developing aviation technologies to enhance the safety and efficiency of the aviation industry.
 Key services include logistics and distribution; transportation and freight; international trade management and customs brokerage.

-Their flight crews are responsible for the safe, on-time and efficient operation of their aircraft.
+Our flight crews are responsible for the safe, on-time and efficient operation of our aircraft.

 If you are interested in being a part of the talented UPS workforce as a Flight Officer and “Synchronizing the World of Commerce”, please review the basic qualifications and answer the following questions, which is the first step to be considered for the position.